-For the primary endpoint and most secondary endpoints, an IRC was appropriately used.
+For the primary end point and most secondary end points, an IRC was appropriately used.
 The primary limitations of the VISION trial were the absence of a comparator group, no statistical testing, and open-label administration of tepotinib.
 The time-to-event analyses were appropriate, although the data are difficult to interpret in a single-arm trial without a control group.
-Open-label administration of tepotinib may have impacted subjectively measured outcomes, such as health-related quality of life (HRQoL)/patient-reported outcomes (PROs), response, and AEs, although the direction of the potential bias is unknown.
-In addition, there is uncertainty in the HRQoL/PRO data due to reduced samples sizes contributing to the analysis at later treatment cycles, which is likely to overestimate treatment effects.
+Open-label administration of tepotinib may have impacted subjectively measured outcomes, such as HRQoL and patient-reported outcomes, assessment of response, and AEs, although the direction of the potential bias is unknown.
+In addition, there is uncertainty in the HRQoL and patient-reported outcomes data due to reduced samples sizes contributing to the analysis at later treatment cycles, which is likely to overestimate treatment effects.
 Due to the absence of a comparator group and statistical hypothesis testing, no definitive conclusions can be drawn on the efficacy of tepotinib based on the VISION trial.

-The treatment regimen used in the VISION trial aligns with Health Canada recommended dose.
+The treatment regimen used in the VISION trial aligns with the Health Canada-recommended dose.
 The VISION trial was an international, multicentre study but there were no sites in Canada.
 The clinical experts consulted by CADTH indicated that the eligibility criteria used in the VISION trial were appropriate and commonly used in NSCLC trials.
-The VISION trial restricted enrollment to patients with an ECOG PS of 0 or 1, and patients with NSCLC in Canada often have an ECOF PS of \geq 2.
+The VISION trial restricted enrolment to patients with an ECOG PS of 0 or 1, and patients with NSCLC in Canada often have an ECOF PS of 2 or greater.
 The VISION trial used liquid biopsy and/or tumour tissue biopsy to determine study patients' METex14 skipping alteration status and the clinical experts indicated that both methods could be used in Canada.